 Requesting Paper Copies of Electronic Communications

-If, after you consent to receive Communications electronically, you would like a paper copy of a Communication we previously sent you, you may request a copy within 180 days of the date we provided the Communication to you by contacting us as described above.
-We will send your paper copy to you by U.S. mail.
-In order for us to send you paper copies, you must have a current street address on file in your WePay Account.
-You understand and agree that WePay may charge you an exceptions fee for each paper copy of a Communication.
-WePay will not charge a fee if you request a Form 1099-K in paper form.
+If, after you consent to receive Communications electronically, you would like a paper copy of a Communication previously sent to you, you may request a copy within 180 days of the date the Communication was provided to you by contacting Customer Support as described above.
+We or the Platform will send a paper copy to you by U.S. mail to the street address on file in your Account.
+You understand and agree that WePay or the Platform may charge you an exceptions fee for each paper copy of a Communication.

 Updating Your Contact Information

 It is your responsibility to keep your primary email and street address up to date.
 You understand and agree that if WePay or the Platform sends you a Communication but you do not receive it because your primary email or street address on file is incorrect, out of date, blocked by your service provider, or you are otherwise unable to receive electronic Communications, WePay or the Platform will be deemed to have provided the Communication to you.
 Please note that if you use a spam filter that blocks or re-routes emails from senders not listed in your email address book, you must add WePay or the Platform to your email address book so that you will be able to receive the Communications we send to you.